coinbump/PhaseJumpPro/README.md

 ## Mac Setup Instructions
 - Clone the repository and submodules

+### Install SDL3.framework
 - Open the SDL Xcode project and archive the framework.
-Copy the archived framework to `Library/Frameworks`
+- Show the archive in the Finder, right click and show package contents.
+Copy `SDL3.framework` to `Library/Frameworks`

+### Install SDL3_image.framework
-- Open the SDL_Image Xcode project and archive the framework.
-Copy the archived framework to `Library/Frameworks`
+- Open the SDL_image Xcode project and archive the framework
+- Show the archive in the Finder, right click and show package contents.
+Copy `SDL3_image.framework` to `Library/Frameworks`

+### Run Kaiju app
 - Open the Kaiju.workspace file and run the `Kaiju` or `Kaiju-Dev` target

 ## Windows Setup Instructions